 FGCOATING has an additional emission limit which concerns the combination of VOCs and a specific chemical, PCBT (Chemical Abstract Service # 98-56-6).
-The limit is based on a 12 month rolling time period and is 65.0 tpy.
-Records showed emissions in the range of 1.5 to 2.5 tons per month and 19 to 23 tons per year based on a 12 month rolling time period.
+The limit is based on a 12-month rolling time period and is 65.0 tpy.
+Records showed emissions had a high point of 2.9 tons per month and 26.4 tons per year based on a 12-month rolling time period.